 Yes, you need to know about the common symptoms or signs to identify error code 404 before fixing it.
 Users can experience 404 errors in online stores or e-commerce websites, which can lower traffic and cause customer dissatisfaction.
 If you are not a tech-savvy person, you can get confused between Error 500 HTTP Internal Server and 404 Page Not Found Error.
 So, you have to be very careful with your understanding of 404 errors in order to troubleshoot these problems.

-On many websites, this error is a form of HTTP status code, which indicates you can’t reach to this site due to a server problem.
-Hence, whatever page the user is trying to find, it doesn’t exist on the server at that instant.
-Mostly, this error can occur when there is an issue in the client’s side in form of a typing mistake.
-Otherwise, the page can just move to some other location or it is removed from the website, thus, causing 404 error code.
+On many websites, this error is a form of HTTP status code, which indicates you can’t reach this site due to a server problem.
+Hence, whatever page the user is trying to find, doesn’t exist on the server at that instant.
+Mostly, this error can occur when there is an issue on the client’s side in form of a typing mistake.
+Otherwise, the page can just move to some other location or it is removed from the website, thus, causing a 404 error code.

-Sometimes, this issue can arise if there are broken links on some websites that the users are trying on access.
+Sometimes, this issue can arise if there are broken links on some websites that the users are trying to access.
 So, let’s have a look at the possible symptoms to recognize this issue before understanding how to fix the error 404 error.

 Ways To Confirm HTTP Not Found Error 404

 The following are some common error notifications that you must keep in mind to verify its HTTP page not found error 404: